SEDA-RIT/PrivacyPolicy/README.md

 - **`RQ3_Privacy_leakage_case.csv`** – Contains detected privacy leakage cases from app logs.
 - **`RQ3_Unstated_leakage.csv`** – Lists leakage cases where the leaked data were **not mentioned** in the corresponding **log-related** privacy policy.

+## Citation

+If you use this project, please cite:

+Zhiyuan Chen, Love Jayesh Ahir, Ahmad Suleiman, Kundi Yao, Yiming Tang, Weiyi Shang, Daqing Hou.
+Do Privacy Policies Match with the Logs?
+An Empirical Study of Privacy Disclosure in Android Application Logs.
+*Proceedings of the 30th International Conference on Evaluation and Assessment in Software Engineering (EASE), 2026*.